6 Steps of doing Retirement Planning by yourself

 Corpus needed = (Monthly Expenses)/(interest expected )

-So in the case of Ajay the yearly expenses expected was Rs 20,40,000 and return expected is 7%.
+So in the case of Ajay the yearly expenses expected was Rs.20,40,000 and return expected is 7%.
 So we calculated the amount required for Retirement that is 20,40,000 / .07 = 2,91,00,000 (2.91 crores).

-Note: You can also buy an Annuity for a fixed number of years till when you want to receive the income (which also means you should have an idea of when will you die, which is not easy).
+You can also buy an Annuity for a fixed number of years till when you want to receive the income (which also means you should have an idea of when will you die, which is not easy).
 So for example if you want to receive the the monthly Income till you are Age 80 (for 20 yrs).
-The following formula will be used.
-See this Video or this article on Net Present Value to understand the calculations and Concept.

 PVA = A * [ {(1+r)^n -1} / { r * (1+r)^n } ]